Whitney L. Van Cleve

-Whitney L. Van Cleve (April 6, 1922 – January 21, 1997) was an American football coach.
-He served as the head football coach at Tuskegee University from 1955 to 1963, Alabama State University from 1964 to 1968, Hampton University from 1969 to 1973, and Albany State University from 1977 to 1979, compiling career college football coaching record of 91–111–10.
+Whitney L. Van Cleve (April 6, 1922 – January 21, 1997) was an American college football coach.
+He served as the head football coach at Tuskegee University from 1955 to 1963, Alabama State University from 1964 to 1968, Hampton University from 1969 to 1973, and Albany State University from 1977 to 1979, compiling career head coaching record of 92–110–10.

 Coaching career

-Van Cleve began his coaching career as an assistant at Grambling State University under Eddie Robinson.
+Van Cleve began his coaching career as an assistant at Grambling College—now known as Grambling State University—under Eddie Robinson.

 Tuskegee

 Van Cleve was the ninth head football coach at Tuskegee University in Tuskegee, Alabama and he held that position for nine seasons, from 1955 until 1963.
-His coaching record at Tuskegee was 41–36–5.
+His coaching record at Tuskegee was 42–35–5.

 Alabama State

 Van Cleve became the 15th head coach at Alabama State University in Montgomery, Alabama starting the 1964 season, and he remained there for the next five seasons.
 He posted a record of 35–14–1.